-The Ayurvedic scholar Charaka says that there are three substances which should not be taken in excess or used continuously – pippali (Piper longum), alkali and salt.
+The Ayurvedic scholar Charaka says that there are three substances that should not be taken in excess or used continuously – pippali (Piper longum), alkali, and salt.

 When used properly it produces good results.

-It is an appetizer, digestive and laxative.
-If used excessively it is responsible for accumulation of dosas.
-It produces fatigue, lassitude and weakness in the body.
+It is an appetizer, digestive, and laxative.
+If used excessively it is responsible for the accumulation of doshas.
+It produces fatigue, lassitude, and weakness in the body.

 Follow a Vata pacifying diet.